JoshHoltz/JoshHoltz/README.md

 <!--ABOUT-->
 <p>
   <div margin-to= 1em; margin-bottom= 1em>
-    Hi I'm Josh Holtz, a first-year student studying @ the University of Northampton, enrolled on Web Development and Cyber Security.
+    Hi I'm Josh Holtz, a thrid-year student studying @ the University of Northampton, enrolled on Web Development and Cyber Security.
 I’m committed to gaining hands-on experience and enhancing my skills to embrace in the dynamic world of technology and security.
   </div>

   <div>
-  - 🌱 I’m currently learning Frontend Development: React<br>
+  - 🌱 I’m currently learning React Native<br>
   - 📫 How to reach me: <a href="http://www.jholtz.co.uk" target="_blank">jholtz.co.uk</a><br>
   - 👯 I’m looking to collaborate on most things Web Dev